nschainblatt/getting-rusty/JOURNEY.md

 ## 1/25/2024
 - Testing code along and reading from the main rust book, finished the first section on the testing chapter

+## 1/26/2024
+- Finished reading the testing chapter and finished the testing exercises in rustlings